 1. Decide what you want your retirement to look like and by when (location, activities, etc).

-2. Figure out how much money it will take to have that retirement (from step 1) become a reality.
+2. Figure out how much money it will take to make that retirement (from step 1) become a reality.

 3. Consider what kind of investment performance you can rely on to supercharge your savings effort, which will in turn fund your retirement days.